 2045 Metropolitan Transportation Plan

 The MTP identifies the long-range strategies and actions to be carried out over the next 20 years for contiured development of the integrated multimodal transportation system in the West Central Indiana Metropolitan Planning Area (MPA).
 Development of the plan is a cooperative effort between the MPO, local officials and stakeholders, the state department of transportion, and the public.
-The current plan, which was adopted by the Transportation Policy Committee on Sep 28, 2018, is based on available estimates and assumptions through 2045 for population, land use, travel, employment, congestion, economic activity, and funding.
+The 2045 MTP was originally adopted by the Transportation Policy Committee on Sep 28, 2018.
+The 2045 Metropolitan Transportation Plan - Addendum updates the plan adopted in 2018 to relfect the most recent available estimates and assumptions through 2045 for population, land use, travel, employment, congestion, economic activity, and funding.
+This addendum was adopted on July 19, 2023.

 Click here to download the 2045 Metropolitan Transportation Plan (MTP) [3.4 mb PDF]